 As long as you’re within an easy walk of the Strasbourg Cathedral, La Petite France, and several Christmas markets, you’re sure to have a great trip!

-As hotels and apartments do book up far in advance for the Christmas market season, we strongly recommend booking as soon as you can confirm your travel dates in order to avoid being stuck with limited choices or excessively pricey options.
+For these reasons, we strongly recommend booking a place as soon as you can confirm your travel dates in order to avoid being stuck with limited choices or excessively pricey options.

 Budget